YOGA THERAPY TRAINING 800 HOURS 2021- 2023

 The Second year Webinars and Online Weekends

-The last 5 webinars, 16th to 20th, are the webinars where the students present in a power point one of their second year case studies as their final project.
+The last 5 webinars are the webinars where the students present in a power point one of their second year case studies as their final project.

 All webinars take place once a month on Sundays 12.00 – 17.00 Greek time